tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 {% cite post_introduction_to_react_design_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}, or
 as {% cite post_how_to_master_advanced_react_design_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} states,
 instead of rendering the children (which is as common technique in reactjs), this pattern renders the prop.
-Eventhough {% cite post_how_to_master_advanced_react_design_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} states that the render prop renders the prop, instead of the children, {% cite post_how_advanced_react_patterns_changed_with_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %},{% cite post_5_react_data_fetching --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} and {% cite  post_common_i18n_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} describes the render prop using the children explicitly.
+Even though {% cite post_how_to_master_advanced_react_design_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} states that the render prop renders the prop, instead of the children, {% cite post_how_advanced_react_patterns_changed_with_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %},{% cite post_5_react_data_fetching --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} and {% cite  post_common_i18n_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} describes the render prop using the children explicitly.

 Furthermore {% cite post_evolving_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}